COGS18/COGS18.github.io/_build/html/_sources/assets/intro/syllabus.md

 ### Midterms (25\%)

 There will be a flexible 24h time window during which students will be able to complete each midterm exam.
-While each exam will be designed to take ~1h, you could theoretically (although it's not advised) work on the exam for 24h, as long as its turned in on time.
-There will be no late submissions for midterm exams.
+There will be no late submissions for midterm exams (however, if something comes up in your life specifically, definitely email Professor Ellis).

 There will be two midterms (see Course Schedule).
 Each midterm is worth 12.5\% of your grade.
 The exams will include varied question types and will be taken online.